fontlabcom/getgo-fonts/docs/zotosans-inscriptionalpahlavi.md

 ---

-## Coto Sans Inscriptional Pahlavi
+## Zoto Sans Inscriptional Pahlavi

-Coto Sans Inscriptional Pahlavi is a design for the Inscriptional Pahlavi script.
+Zoto Sans Inscriptional Pahlavi is a design for the Inscriptional Pahlavi script.

 It contains 34 glyphs and 2 OpenType features, and supports 32 characters from the Unicode blocks: Inscriptional Pahlavi.